 - Convenient and smooth transaction through payment gateways.

 - Consumer engagement through social media and other forms of marketing.

 Resources are those reservoirs of support and expertise that help your business stay afloat.
-So, the key resources of your on-demand business model are:
+So, the critical resources of your Uber business model are:

 - Technical platforms like apps and web portals across operating systems.